-Releases proposed in inappropriate locations and/or in excess of sustainable densities within a Protected Site supporting sensitive features will usually be considered inconsistent with furthering the conservation and enhancement of SSSIs and will not normally be permitted.
+Releases proposed in inappropriate locations and/or in excess of sustainable densities or which pose a significant risk of exacerbating the background risk of Avian Influenza within a Protected Site supporting sensitive features will usually be considered inconsistent with furthering the conservation and enhancement of SSSIs and will not normally be permitted.

-Natural England recognises that there may be certain circumstances where lowintensity releasing of non-native gamebirds in appropriate locations within Protected Sites may be compatible with the aim above.
+Natural England recognises that there may be certain circumstances where low intensity releasing of non-native gamebirds in appropriate locations within Protected Sites may be compatible with the aim above.
 We generally define a low intensity release as one comprising;

-- no more than 700 pheasants per hectare of release pen - no more than 3 red-legged partridges per square metre of release pen and/or no more than 700 red-legged partridges in total per release location2.
+- within a site boundary no more than 700 pheasants per hectare of release pen and/or no more than 700 red-legged partridges per hectare of release area. - within 500 metres of a site boundary no more than 1000 pheasants per hectare of release pen and/or no more than 1000 red-legged partridges per hectare of release area

 These densities will normally be the maximum permissible on a sensitive Protected Site (unless the whole site is considered not to be sensitive to the impacts of gamebirds).
+Any release, whether one single or several 'trickle' releases, should not exceed the above limits.

-Any consents and/or licences given for gamebird releasing should be limited in duration as a further safeguard against the risk of negative effects occurring from this activity and in light of the remaining gaps in evidence partridge should not normally be located on any sensitive semi-natural or unimproved habitat type for which a Protected Site has been designated, including heathland, moorland and unimproved species-rich grassland (irrespective of its current condition).
+Any consents and/or licences given for gamebird releasing should be limited in duration as a further safeguard against the risk of negative effects occurring from this activity and in light of the remaining gaps in evidence.

-Due to their typically high densities in closed release pens and the more limited evidence about their sustainable level of releasing, releases of red-legged
+Due to their typically high densities in closed release pens and the more limited evidence about their sustainable level of releasing, releases of red-legged partridge should not normally be located on any sensitive semi-natural or unimproved habitat type for which a Protected Site has been designated, including heathland, moorland and unimproved species-rich grassland (irrespective of its current condition).